Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 - <kbd>\v</kbd> - Vertical tab character

 ## Numbers
-Numbers are arithmetic values that represent the quantity or amount of something, it can have a positive or a negative value.
-Numbers can be expressed as integers (Int) which uses whole numbers, or floating-point (Float) which uses a number with decimal-point.
+Numbers are arithmetic values that represent the quantity or amount of something.
+It can have a positive or a negative value.
+Numbers can be an integer (Int), which uses whole numbers, or a floating-point (Float), which uses a number with decimal.

 Example:
 ```lua